Python Lecture Part 1 - Python's Philosophy and Design Principles

 raise TypeError(f"unsupported operand type(s) for +")

-Users just write +, but Python goes through complex Method Resolution Order (MRO) and fallback mechanisms.
+You just write +.
+Python goes through complex Method Resolution Order (MRO) and fallback mechanisms behind the scenes.

 Iteration Protocol Layers